minorOffense/retronas/daemon/README.md

 This is *(future work on)* a daemon manager for retronas, ultimately seperating retronas from the UI.

-**Please Note:** thid is entirely theoretical at the moment and may end up being completely different than is documented below.
+**Please Note:** this is entirely theoretical at the moment and may end up being completely different than what is documented below.

 ## Context seperation
 * retronasd runs as priviledged user